mysecureshell/mysecureshell/doc/source/tags/childs/connectionmaxlife.rst

 Synopsis
 --------
 Limit the sessions' connection time.
-By default the value is 0 which means unlimited, there is no deconnexion at all, but you can force users to be disconnected.
+By default the value is 0 which means unlimited, there is no deconnection at all, but you can force users to be disconnected.
 The default unit value is second, but you can change it by adding a suffix to the value (s: seconds, m: minutes, etc...).

 Options
 -------